chancefry21/chance-portfolio-site/march-madness-predictions/README.md

 * Try tree-based models
 * Predict round-by-round or build bracket simulations
 * Test additional features like team pace, efficiency, or historical trends

----

-If you want, I can also revise your repo description, add a file structure section, or help you create a clean cover image for the project.